-Biden adds to the nations list of national monuments during his term.
-Theres an appetite for more
+Biden adds to the nation's list of national monuments during his term.
+There's an appetite for more

 Latest Weather Blog

-Biden adds to the nations list of national monuments during his term.
-Theres an appetite for more
+Biden adds to the nation's list of national monuments during his term.
+There's an appetite for more

 ALBUQUERQUE, N.M.
 (AP) — U.S. President Theodore Roosevelt did in 1906 what Congress was unwilling to do through legislation: He used his new authority under the Antiquities Act to designate Devils Tower in Wyoming as the first national monument.